 2.3 Measurement of Specimens / Data Analysis

-The measurement of the length-weight relationship of P. barbarus was done separately between the males and females’ species and this was aimed at determining the growth pattern of P. barbarus, based on the following equations (Weatherly, 1972):
+The measurement of the length and weight of P. barbarus were done separately between the males and females’ species and this was aimed at determining the relationship of P. barbarus, based on the following equations (Weatherly, 1972):

 W=aLb ……………………… (1)